djfurman/dotfiles/readme.md

 ## Security Notes

- * Don't back your up to FileValut key to Apple Instead; write it down, put it in a safe - this means you!
+ * Don't back your up to FileVault key to Apple Instead; write it down, put it in a safe - this means you!
  * Don't *ever* share you crypto keys, with *anyone*, under *any circumstance*; it kinda defeats the purpose :smile:
  * Always keep your firewall operational, yes, it takes an extra second when you want to connect new apps, but data loss, identity theft and security breaches take MUCH longer to fix.
  * You should probably be using a VPN when not on a trusted network, this is just a note, but still.
 You'll note Viscosity (a Mac OpenVPN client) is installed by this repo's [`Brewfile`](./Brewfile).